 Brodo di pollo is essentially Italian chicken soup.
 And it’s perhaps the most comforting sort of chicken noodle soup.
 Just ask any Italian.
 It’s quick.
 It’s easy.
 It’s got pasta.
 It’s sprinkled with Parmesan cheese.
-It’s made by nonnas everywhere.
+And just like pastina, it’s made by nonnas everywhere.
 And it’s the perfect restorative when you’re feeling a little—or a lot—under the weather or in need of some serious spiritual soothing.
 Unlike many chicken soups that are crowded with just about everything but the kitchen sink, this simple classic is relatively spartan—intentionally so given that it’s for those who are convalescing.
 But what’s especially fantastic is that, in typical frugal Italian home cook fashion, the chicken and vegetables that are simmered to make the broth can be reserved for another meal on another day.
 Less waste as well as less work for you.–Angie Zoobkoff

 How Has Chicken Soup Healed You?

-Brodo di Pollo Recipe
+Brodo di Pollo ~ Italian Chicken Soup

 - 1 tablespoon olive oil

-- 1/2 onion, chopped (about 100 g)
+- 1/2 medium (3 1/2 oz) onion, chopped

-- 2 carrots, thickly sliced (about 150 g)
+- 2 medium (5 oz) carrots, thickly sliced

-- 1 celery stalk, thickly sliced (about 60 g)
+- 1 celery stalk, thickly sliced

-- 8 1/2 cups (2 l) cold water
+- 8 1/2 cups cold water

 - 1/2 vegetable stock cube (optional)